Ganendra-Orchid/Kelompok-3-Kelas-B/README.md

 If the guess is:

-- Too high → the program provides a "too high" message
+- Too high → the program provides a "NILAI TUGAS TIDAK VALID" message
-- Too low → the program provides a "too low" message
+- Too low → the program provides a "NILAI TUGAS TIDAK VALID" message
-- Correct → the player wins
+- Correct → the grade and the average grading will be given

 ---